orel-adivi/CorSys/docs/index.md

 ### Design and Development

-The project was designed with accordance to the object-oriented programming (OOP) principles.
+The project was designed in accordance with the object-oriented programming (OOP) principles.
 For security purposes, later commits were signed cryptographically, security Github Actions were enabled, and a [SECURITY.md](https://github.com/orel-adivi/CorSys/blob/main/SECURITY.md) file was written.
 For documentation, a [website](https://orel-adivi.github.io/CorSys/) is available and a